sspku-yqLiu/demoForBundleTwice/README.md

+# When you import bundle by html-webpack-plugin Once

 - run `npm install`

 - run `npm run dev`

 - click the button

+- 'hello react' shows in console

-- 'clicked' shows in termial
+- 'clicked' shows in console

+# Now you will import bundle twice

-- active this in src/index.html
+- active codes in src/index.html

 ``` html
 13    <!-- <script src="./bundle.js"></script> -->
 ```
-- nothing in termianl
+- 'hello react' shows in termail <b> TWICE </b>

+- and when you click the button

+- <b> AND NOTHING SHOWS IN CONSLE </b>